Best Apache Cassandra Monitoring Tools

 Pros:

-• Can track and report on host resource consumption
+• Clients Can See Performance Views: Can track and report on host resource consumption

 Cons:

-• Would like to see more integration support for other cloud services
+• Would Like to See More Integrations: Support for other cloud services could be better

 Instaclustr doesn’t just manage Apache Cassandra instances.
 The team can also look after other open-source systems, including Kafka, PostgreSQL, and Redis.
 Set up an account for free to investigate the Instaclustr service.